Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 e-Portfolio update: Data Collection
 Think about which data collection tool will be suitable for your area of investigation (in this module and/or in your Project module).
 How will you collect it and what analysis would you hope to perform?
 How will this answer your research question?
 This should also be included in the presentation of your Project Proposal in

-Unit 10.
-Wiki Activity: Questionnaires
-Find a questionnaire and critique the design, both the format and the questions used.
-Consider areas such as ‘why is this question included?’, ‘is the form of the question appropriate?’ etc. How can you improve the questionnaire?
-Put your analysis in the module wiki and comment on others’ analyses.

 ## Unit 7.
 My first fail